dariowho/intents/README.md

 Check out the included `example_agent/` to explore Dialogflow Agents approach to Agent definition.
-In short, that is a full Agent defined as a set of Python classes (Intents and Entities) and YAML files (language-specific resources).
+In short, that is a full Agent defined as a set of Python classes (Intents and Entities) and YAML files (language resources).
 Building the Dialogflow ZIP is as simple as this:

 ```py